awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-setupipmonitoringfromvpc.md

 The CloudWatch Logs data can be used for network troubleshooting and analysis of pattern/trends\.
 Additionally, you can configure CloudWatch alarms with Amazon SNS notifications when packet loss and/or latency reach a threshold\.
 The data can also be used when opening a Premium Support case, to help isolate an issue quickly and reduce time to resolution when investigating a network issue\.

+**Note**
+To clean up resources created by AWSSupport\-SetupIPMonitoringFromVPC, you can run the Automation document `AWSSupport-TerminateIPMonitoringFromVPC`\.
+For more information, see [AWSSupport\-TerminateIPMonitoringFromVPC](automation-awssupport-terminateipmonitoringfromvpc.md)\.

 **Document Type**

 Automation